santiagosastre95-create/KcsA-HeavyMetals/README.md

 > **Heavy metal directly blocks potassium channels:
 > An experimental and theoretical approach**

-submitted to the *Journal of Chemical Information and Modeling (JCIM)*.
+accepted in the *Journal of Chemical Information and Modeling (JCIM)*.

 The repository is provided to ensure **methodological transparency** and to facilitate inspection of the computational analyses used in the study.